timonla/blog/diet-review-sep-2020/post.md

 I will have to weigh a lot of foods twice as, for a banana for example, I want to track the calories of the part that ate, but the price of the banana including its peel.

+I will only track the calories and other nutritional facts once the experiment is over as to not influence my decision making during the experiment.

 ## Disclaimer

 As of writing this, I am working in the home office.